sensu/sensu-docs-legacy/source/docs/0.18/clients.md

 ## Start the service {#start-the-service}

 Start the Sensu Client service from the Services.msc panel or the Command Prompt.
-Review the C:\opt\sensu\sensu-client.log for errors.

 # Client keepalives